aspnetboilerplate/aspnetboilerplate/doc/WebSite/Notification-System.md

 It works for built-in notification data types (LocalizableMessageNotificationData and MessageNotificationData).
-If you have custom notification data types, then you should register data formatters like that:
+If you have custom notification data types, then you should register data formatters like this:

     abp.notifications.messageFormatters['MyProject.MyNotificationDataType'] = function(userNotification) {
         return ...; //format and return message here };

-Thus, **showUiNotifyForUserNotification** can create shown messages for your data types.
-If you just need to the formatted message, you can directly use **abp.notifications.getFormattedMessageFromUserNotification(userNotification)** which is internally used by showUiNotifyForUserNotification.
+This way, **showUiNotifyForUserNotification** can create the shown messages for your data types.
+If you just need the formatted message, you can directly use **abp.notifications.getFormattedMessageFromUserNotification(userNotification)** which is internally used by showUiNotifyForUserNotification.

-[Startup templates](/Templates) include the code to show UI notifications when a push notification is received.
+The [startup templates](/Templates) include the code to show UI notifications when a push notification is received.

 ### Notification Store

-Notification system uses **INotificationStore** to persist notifications.
-This should be implemented in order to make notification system properly working.
+The notification system uses **INotificationStore** to persist notifications.
+This must be implemented in order to make the notification system properly work.
 You can implement it yourself or use **[module-zero](/Pages/Documents/Zero/Overall)** which already implements it.

 ### Notification Definitions

-You don't have to **define** a notification before usage.
+You don't have to **define** a notification to use it.
 You can just use any **notification name** without defining it.
-But, defining it may bring you some additional benefits.
+However, defining it may bring you some additional benefits.
 For example, you can then **investigate** all notifications in your application.
 In this case, we can define a **notification provider** for our